-No one should tamper with Kauai's electronic equipment, including sound system, wireless router, projection screen, etc., except for those people specifically trained by an Institute staff member.
+No one should tamper with our campus' electronic equipment, including sound system, wireless router, etc., except for those people specifically trained by an Institute staff member.

-Champ Cabana
+Champ Cottage

 Keep it clean folks!
-This will be a monthly competition to see who has the cleanest cabana around.
+This will be a monthly competition to see who has the cleanest cottage around.
 We need to make sure that we are taking care of the rooms that we are blessed to stay in.